Nikon Coolpix S1

-The Coolpix S1 is a brand of digital camera in production by Nikon since 2005.
+The Coolpix S1 is a brand of digital camera produced by Nikon since 2005.
+It belongs to Nikon's slim and stylish S-series of compact cameras designed for casual everyday photography.

 Its image sensor is a CCD with 5.0 million pixels.
 It has a 2.5-inch thin-film transistor liquid crystal display device with 110,000 pixels.
+The camera uses a 3× optical zoom Zoom-Nikkor ED lens, equivalent to approximately 35–105mm in 35mm format.